Quick Legal Facts

-He appealed to the New York Appellate Division, an intermediate level appeal court, which ruled that the steak knife was not a dangerous knife “within the contemplation of the statute.”
+He appealed to the New York Appellate Division, an intermediate-level appellate court, which ruled that the steak knife was not a dangerous knife “within the contemplation of the statute.”

-The New York prosecution authorities were un-satisfied with such an outcome and took an appeal to New York Court of Appeals which is the highest court in that state.
+The New York prosecution authorities were unsatisfied with such an outcome and took an appeal to the New York Court of Appeals which is the highest court in that state.

 The issue presented at the Court of Appeals was whether the steak knife was a dangerous knife within the scope of § 265.05.